s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

 ## Testing

-The new gem generation process prompts you to choose a test suite, and will configure much of it for you.
-Check your configuration using the steps below as necessary.
+The gem generation process configures much of the rspec test suite for you.

-### Configuring Rspec

-Revise *mygem.gemspec* to include the following development dependencies:

-    spec.add_development_dependency "rspec", "~> 3.1"
-    spec.add_development_dependency "pry", "~> 0.10"

-Install the dependencies with `bundle install` then initialize rspec with `rspec --init`.

-Add these lines to the top of *spec/spec_helper.rb* to facilitate reference to your gem's classes and methods during testing:

-    $LOAD_PATH.unshift File.expand_path('../../lib', __FILE__)
-    require 'mygem'
-    require 'pry'

-### Writing Tests

-Create an rspec test (*spec/myclass_spec.rb*) using the following template:
+Create one or more rspec tests (*spec/myclass_spec.rb*) using the following template:

     require 'spec_helper'